 "I see," red eyes narrowed.
 With a small gesture of his hand, he stepped back and the Death Eaters moved in.
-"Men, C-360."
+"Men."

-Now, no human could ever dodge 20 simultaneously cast Cruciatus curses all coming from different directions.
-Unfortunately for Kai, he was indeed human.
+No human could ever dodge 20 simultaneously cast Cruciatus curses coming from different directions.
+Kai, unfortunately, was human.

 He dodged as many as could, jumping away from the center and towards those he assessed as being weakest in power.
-He threw up a shield, knowing it was futile.
+He threw up a specially design magic shield, knowing it was futile against so many.
 Seven curses hit his shield en masse, shattering it instantly.

 Pain flooded his senses, like nothing he had ever experienced, it was maddening.
 He tried to remain standing but failed, falling helplessly to his knees, his muscles spasming violently.
-His vision blurred and he could only feel the Death Eaters circle him, surrounding him.
-More added their power.
+His vision blurred and he could only feel the Death Eaters surrounding him, more adding their power.

-He forced him to accepting the pain as he was taught to, focusing his mind, drawing in magic from around him before flinging up the sharpest shield he could manage, slicing the connection between the caster and the spell, stopping it.
-As soon as the spells ceased, he and his shield collapsed, without the strength to continue holding.
-The Cruciatus did horrible things to your magic and your body.
+He forced himself to accept the pain as he was taught to, focusing his mind.
+He drew up his magic and lashed out, slicing the connection between the casters and their spells.
+As soon as the spells ceased, however, he and his shield collapsed.

 That's when they fell on him, mercilessly kicking him in the ribs sending him rolling across the ground, undoubtedly breaking bones.
 One bent down and wrested his Dagger of Power, which he had managed to hold onto, from his hand, examining it.
 Kai's awareness returned at the loss of his precious dagger and he struck out desperately, sending a stunning wave towards the Death Eaters standing in front of him, surprisingly dropping three and rolling to his knees.
-He breathed heavily, his pain ridden mind forgetting about the others behind him until the steel of a blade sliced into his right arm and the handle of a sword was brought hard on the nape of his neck.
+He breathed heavily, his pain ridden mind forgetting about the others behind him until the the handle of a sword was brought hard on the nape of his neck.